 That feeling is what drove me to become a yoga teacher.
 I sought out a training course that focussed on making yoga for everyone, and for adapting the postures to suit all bodies.
 I trained with Yoga Quota in Oxford for both my initial 200 hour certification and my 85 hour pregnancy and postnatal specialist training, because of their evidence-based, non-judgmental approach.

 Yoga helped me make friends with my body at so many stages in my life: through the difficult 20s, through body image challenges, through an unexpected miscarriage and the healing after that, through my second pregnancy with my son Ray and now with my fab mum bod.

 When I had Ray at the start of 2018 (the very start…new year’s day in fact!
 Unexpected but that’s a story for another day…) I was propelled into motherhood and felt completely unprepared for how it would feel.
 We were living in London and I didn’t have family close enough to pop in regularly and I felt quite cut off and isolated.
 I also felt completely exhausted and not really sure what had just happened!

 As friends started to have babies too, I found myself supporting them in the ways that I really wanted as a new mum, like bringing food parcels and being a shoulder to cry on.
 I realised that the phrase ‘it takes a village to raise a child’ is completely true, yet we are more cut off from our communities and families than ever.
-For me, this started a new passion: to support women during their pregnancy and beyond, and I took my postnatal doula training with Younique postnatal in 2019.
+For me, this started a new passion: to support people during their pregnancy and beyond, and I took my postnatal doula training in 2019.